Trivandrum Sightseeing Tour

 Padmanabhapuram Palace is a glorious wooden palace that was built in the 16th century, and it is located in Kanyakumari – the Southern Tip of mainland India.

 It is an appealing site for art and architectural lovers.
-This palace is an excellent piece of a traditional era which showcases the native architectural style of Kerala.
+This palace is an excellent piece of a traditional era that showcases the native architectural style of Kerala.

 The historical interiors were stuffed with elaborate sculptured furnishings and rosewood monuments.
 We also came across a musical bow made of mahogany, splendid seats with some excellent Chinese carvings, windows with tinted mica, and the Queen Mother or ‘Thaikkottaram’ palace with decorated ceilings.